 The reason for the confusion, asserts paediatrician Iqbal Karbanee is that both teething and middle-ear infections present with symptoms that are non-specific.

 The chief culprit for the common symptoms of irritability, sleeping trouble and ear pulling is referred pain.
 As a tooth erupts, the perforation can cause inflammation in the gum and subsequent pain that radiates to the adjacent ear, explains Karbanee.

-If this is the root cause of your baby’s ear pain, symptoms of a poor appetite paired with fever, mucous, vomiting and coughing – indicative of a possible middle-ear infection – are unlikely and a mother could reasonably hedge her bets on teething-induced earache, Karbanee elaborates.
+If this is the root cause of your baby’s ear pain, symptoms of a poor appetite paired with fever, mucus, vomiting and coughing – indicative of a possible middle-ear infection – are unlikely and a mother could reasonably hedge her bets on teething-induced earache, Karbanee elaborates.
 But it seems that some babies deviate from a strict academic categorisation of symptoms.

-Mucous, teething and ear infections
+Mucus, teething and ear infections

 “Children with teething-induced earache may also have a low-grade fever – a fever below 38 degrees – which confuses the situation,” says paediatrician Nadia Khan.
 And, continues paediatrician Jeremy Dyssell, although there is no proven association between teething and ear infections, there could very possibly be a link.

 Teething and the common cold may coincidentally happen together.
 The increased mucous or the swelling of the lining of the nasal passages caused by either, or both the teething and the cold, can subsequently block the Eustachian tube, explains Dyssell.
 The Eustachian tube is the narrow tube that connects your middle-ear cavity to the back of your nose and the younger you are, the narrower it is and hence easier it blocks.